 Highly engaged employees are five times less likely to quit their jobs, something all business leaders should keep in mind in wake of The Great Resignation.
 Engaged employees are more productive as well.
 And, employee engagement can trickle down to help create added customer loyalty through more positive call center-to-customer interactions.

 Your internal communication process will be ever-changing and evolving as your company grows.
 Business needs change and technologies evolve, so be prepared for a lot of cross-department collaboration.
-Here are 7 communication tips to start improving your team coordination.
+Here are seven communication tips to start improving your team coordination.

 At this stage, it’s smart to collect employee feedback.
 You can do this via anonymous surveys where employees can share their honest thoughts and opinions about the processes currently in place.

-Do your internal communications require approval?
+Do your internal communications need approval?
 Some communications may need sign off from executives or heads of specific departments.
 Even if you have an employee in charge of managing internal communications, team coordination falls on every single employee from the top down.

 Having a standard operating procedure for your approval process will help prevent errors in your process.
 Some things to consider are: